Elaynne/DataStructureLib/README.md

 # DataStructureLib
-This library has my implementations of basic data structures using C# and .net core studies purposes.
+This library has my implementations of basic data structures using C# and .net core for studies purposes.

+TO-DO
 Structures:
 - queue, list, and stack

 Search algorithms:
+FIXING BUG
+- Mergesort,
+TO-DO
-- Mergesort, Heapsort, Quicksort, AVLtree and BinarySearch.
+- Heapsort, Quicksort, AVLtree and BinarySearch.